 You may not be able to promote existing Black Friday offers to Amazon buyers.
 But you could draw some website customers to the offers you’re running this Black Friday on Amazon.
-A well-thought-out email marketing campaign and a good referral programme could make all the difference.
+A well-thought-out email marketing Sellers and vendors have a variety of ad… More and a good referral programme could make all the difference.

 Use your customer database to pitch top-selling products with great subject lines and custom links for Thanksgiving Day.
 Give your message a personal feel with email segmentation.
 Include a clear call-to-action at the end and make your offer time-sensitive.